IasonKotakis/Mattermost-Deployment-Digital-Ocean/README.md

 ## Documentation

-You can find all the necessary documentation for each tool, listed below:
+You can fin all the necessary documentation for each tool, listed below:

 - 📃 [Documentation](https://github.com/IasonKotakis/Mattermost-Deployment-Digital-Ocean/blob/documentation/Documentation.md)
 <br>